Ontario 5-year variable mortgage rates

-Variable rates aren't as common as fixed rates in Ontario, or anywhere in Canada for that matter - just 22% of Canadian mortgages have variable and adjustable rates (Source: Mortgage Professionals Canada).
+Variable rates aren't as common as fixed rates in Ontario, or anywhere in Canada for that matter - just 33% of Canadian mortgages have variable rates in 2022 (Source: BNN).
 This is primarily because fixed rates lock in a single regular payment for the entire length of your mortgage term, whereas variable rates can result in changes to your monthly payments.

-As for the term length, 5-year mortgage term are used on 66% of all mortgages and is by far the most common duration.
+As for the term length, 5-year mortgage term are used on the majority of all mortgages and is by far the most common duration.
 It sits right in the middle of available mortgage term lengths, between one and 10 years, and, thus, its popularity reflects a risk-neutral average.

 What drives changes in 5-year variable mortgage rates?

 Variable mortgage rates are set based on your lender's prime rate.
 When you receive your mortgage approval, you'll be given a variable rate expressed as Prime +/- X%.
 For example, you might have a variable rate of Prime - 1.00%.
 In this case, your prime rate will be 1% lower than whatever your lender's prime rate is.